AliNisarAhmed/my-notes/OOP Design Patterns/Design Pattern Summaries.md

 Facade is a structural design pattern that provides a simplified interface to a library, a framework, or any other complex set of classes.

+As the name suggests, this pattern hides the complexities of a system from the client, providing instead a simple/attractive interface.
+The main advantage for developers comes through making complex software libraries or frameworks easier to understand and access.
+It can also isolate ‘outside’ code from the complex internal systems.

 ## Command

 Command is a behavioral design pattern that turns a request into a stand-alone object that contains all information about